Nike vs Jordan sizing - How do the shoes compare?

 However, figuring out the width of Jordan or Nike shoes isn't so straightforward.
 Nike does give some indication on when you may need wide-fitting shoes in its guide to measuring shoe size.
 However, it's not overly clear how different Nike and Jordan models compare in terms of width in the first place.

-For example, you may find a pair of Jordan Luka 1s are a little roomier than, by comparison, a pair of Nike Vaporfly 3s as some of the best basketball shoes in the game serve a very different purpose to running trainers.
+For example, you may find a pair of Nike Vaporfly 3s roomier than say basketball shoes, as some of the best basketball shoes in the game serve a very different purpose to running trainers.

 More specifically, basketball is a game filled with multi-directional movement, so its shoes need to give enough room on either side to keep you comfortable as you perform quick turns of pace.